 Applied Ecology (ENVS 2000), Spring 2015 University of Colorado, Boulder

-Taught by Dr. Daniel Doak, this course used primary literature examples and case studies to illustrate how fundamental ecological concepts are interwoven with the scientific and political difficulties inherent to solving environmental issues.
-Students participated in my discussion sections every week, where we clarified complex topics, learned how to write critiques of scientific articles, and prepared for exams.
+Taught by Dr. Daniel Doak, this course uses primary literature examples and case studies to illustrate how fundamental ecological concepts are interwoven with the scientific and political difficulties inherent to solving environmental issues.
+In my three weekly recitation sections, I clarified complex topics, explained how to write critiques of scientific articles, and prepared students for exams.